Has your wanderlust made you consider trying out the digital nomad path? Here’s how to begin – and which cards to take with you.

 As you can see, whether you eat out or cook your own food during your digital nomad travels, this card will reward you generously.
 Plus, you’ll get points for booking flights.

 Now to the really exciting part: The Gold offers up to $120 in Uber Cash credits per year, up to $120 in annual credits on eligible dining purchases, a $100 hotel incidentals credit on eligible hotel stays and a complimentary ShopRunner membership.
-Additionally, you’ll be able to enjoy a free Uber Eats pass for 12 months (must enroll by Dec.
-31, 2021).

 The card costs $250 per year – a much more modest price comparing to the Amex Platinum.
 Plus, it’s justified by all the value you get in statement credits.